br1anlee/Simon-Meme-Game/readme.md

 ---
 - Render a start screen with a start button and an instructions button.
 - Render game screen displaying the game status that includes the level.
 If a player either wins or loses the game, a text will be displayed on the game status screen.
+- Once a player loses or wins, a restart button will be rendered to the bottom of the gameboard.
-- Create 4 responsive buttons for the player to click (Each button will have a picture of a MEME)
+- Create 4 responsive buttons for the player to click (Each button will have a picture of a MEME).
-- Background image with an image gif
+- Background image with an image gif.
 - Create a max of 10 sequences for the game.
 If player matches 10 sequences, player will win.

 ### Wireframe
 ---